 Course prerequisites - Qualified as any single resource boss.

-Course prerequisites - Qualified as a firefighter type 2 (FFT2) for fireline qualification, or none, if on chainsaw project crew.Note: Precourse work is Wildland Fire Chain Saw Glossary, along with list of equipment needed for class.
+Course prerequisites - None.Note: Precourse work is Wildland Fire Chain Saw Glossary, along with list of equipment needed for class.
+Watch Developing Thinking Sawyers on Vimeo and How Thinking Sawyers Recover on Vimeo.
 Also read the 2006 USFS Region 2 chain saw policy to learn more about sawyer training and certification.

 Instructional units include: interface awareness, size-up, initial strategy and incident action plan, structure triage, structure protection tactics, incident action plan assessment and update, follow-up and public relations, and firefighter safety in the interface.